 Are Your Students Prepared for the WEF’s “4th Industrial Revolution”?

 January 28, 2016

 Experts from the World Economic Forum believe that over 1/3 of the most important workplace skills will change over the next five years.
 That’s an incredible rate of change.

 Top 10 Ways to Nurture the World Economic Forum Top 10 Skills:

 - Know your child’s stronger and weaker skills.
 Keep in mind that these skills develop at different rates, and you should expect a child to be stronger in some areas and weaker in others.*

-- Be certain your child remembers what he learns.
+- Focus on retention.
 A strong general knowledge base remains essential for critical thinking.
 Quite simply, students can’t analyze what they don’t know.

-- Provide opportunities for problem solving.
+- Practice problem solving.
 Allow your child to try something, not succeed, and try again.
 The saying is true – we learn best from our own mistakes.

-- Ask your child “why”?
+- Ask “why”?
 Why did she enjoy that movie?
 Why do you want that game?
 Why is this your favorite class?
 And when your child asks you “why?” provide a meaningful answer that offers insight into your thought process.
 The most analytical thinkers are often those who continue to ask questions when everyone else has stopped.

-- Identify your child’s innate interests and nurture them.
+- Identify and nurture innate interests.
 Creativity comes from a place of passion.
 And we are often most interested in things that come most naturally.

 Keep Going, You’re Half Way There!